taubmann/core/backend/inc/css/Readme.md

 **Super-Root only!**

-You can create new Styles for the Backend to fit it to your / your Company's Branding
+You can create new Styles for the Backend to fit the Backend to your / your Company's Branding

 to add a new Style: